prashant-yadav03/GenAI-Data-Analysis-Project/README.md

 ├── 📄 README.md                ← This file

+├── 📄 Tips.csv                ← Dataset used for analysis

 ├── 📘 GenAI_Data_Analysis.docx ← Word report of analysis and prompts

 ├── 🐍 Prashant_Yadav.ipynb     ← Python notebook with code (Task B)